home-assistant/home-assistant.io/source/_integrations/proxmoxve.markdown

 2. Open `Permissions` and click `Roles`
 3. Click the `Create` button above all the existing roles
 4. name the new role (e.g.,  "home-assistant")
-5. Click the arrow next to privileges and select `VM.Audit` in the dropdown
+5. Click the arrow next to privileges and select `VM.Audit` (to monitor VMs and containers) and/or `Datastore.Audit` (to monitor storage) in the dropdown
 6. Click `Create`

 ### Create Home Assistant User